rwb196884/mqtt2sql/README.md

 SQL Server, in particular.
 Shouldn't be difficult to support other databases.

-This listens to MQTT topics ad whenever it sees a message it logs the message, topic, and timestamp to a table in a database.
+This listens to MQTT topics and whenever it sees a message it logs the message, topic, and timestamp to a table in a database.

 ## Setup and run